As you already know, the verb estar means “to be situated”, and is used to indicate the place where an object is.

 To choose between ser and estar you should clearly understand what a state is.

-A state usually is something binary, and it can change: cold – hot, open – closed, clean – dirty, happy – unhappy, relaxed – nervous.
+A state is usually something binary, which can change: cold – hot, open – closed, clean – dirty, happy – unhappy, relaxed – nervous.

 ¿Cómo estás?